Saysutshun (Newcastle Island Marine) Park: Before European contact

-The Snuneymuxw, the Nanaimo branch of the Coast Salish linguistic group, had two villages located on Saysutshun Island.
+The Snuneymuxw, the Nanaimo branch of the Coast Salish linguistic group, had two villages on Saysutshun Island.
 Saysetsen, located on the east side of the island facing nearby Protection Island near Midden Bay, had easy access to the herring that spawned in the Gap during late winter and early spring.
-To catch the herring, the Snuneymuxw traditionally used hardwood sticks inlaid with sharp whalebone teeth along one side.
-By striking these into the water, they could spear ten to twelve fish at a time, and quickly fill their canoes.
+The Snuneymuxw traditionally harvested herring using hardwood sticks inlaid with sharp whalebone teeth along one side, which were struck into the water to spear ten to twelve fish at a time, allowing canoes to be filled quickly.

 They lived at Saysetsen seasonally, from January to April, in order to catch the spawning herring.
-Later they moved to a seasonal village at Gabriola Island where they would stay until early August.
+Later they moved to a seasonal village at Gabriola Island, where they would stay until early August.
 They traversed the Strait of Georgia to the mouth of the Fraser River, where they stayed until the end of August in order to catch spawning sockeye and humpback salmon.
 Next, they returned to Vancouver Island for the chum salmon run.
-In January they would begin the cycle again on Saysutshun Island.
+In January, they would begin the cycle again on Saysutshun Island.
 Clotsun, the other village, had a name meaning Protector.

 The Snuneymuxw placed their deceased in trees, where birds and animals would gradually strip the bodies.
 In the 19th century, there was a popular belief that they had buried their dead in chests in caves on Newcastle Island.